monipip3/women_in_data_datathon/README.md

 # women_in_data_datathon
-Women in Data hosted a datathon highlighting on
+Women in Data hosted a 2022 datathon highlighting
 + Equal Pay
 + Paid Family Leave
 + Education

 We gravitated towards Paid Family Leave.
 In the last 5-10 years we have seen many companies revise paid leave policies for the better.
-Most companies have room for improvement but we wanted to analyze the progress made in companies, specifically large companies.
+Most companies have room for improvement, but we wanted to analyze the initial progress made in companies in order to encourage others to follow suit.
+We began by using the Top 50 companies as listed by Fortune 500.

 # Contributors:
 + Monica Puerto (Lead)